Abod298/ferisoft-test/README.md

 ---------------------------------------------------

-# Simple Blog Project - Test Solution for Verisoft
+# Simple Blog Project - Test Solution for Ferisoft

-This is a simple and small blog project presented as a solution for a job test by Verisoft.
+This is a simple and small blog project presented as a solution for a job test by Ferisoft.
 The application is developed by Abdulkader Al-Abdullah.

 ## Technologies Used
 - Language: PHP
-- Framework: Tailwind CSS
+- Framework: Laravel
+- Style : TailwindCss
 - Starter Kit: Breeze

 ## Description